There is More to Diamonds Than Just Size…

 Clarity: SI-1 and SI-2

-Set up a free educational appointment with our diamond buyer and third generation owner, Brittany, to see what quality you prefer.
+Set up an appointment with our diamond buyer, Brittany, GIA Diamonds Graduate to see what quality you prefer.
 Many couples come in together for this and choose a setting.

 The 4 C’s

 Diamonds are weighed in carats.
 The higher the carat, the larger the diamond.
 The larger the diamond, the more rare it is.